 • Butter – Basting the salmon in butter adds gorgeous flavour and keeps it moist.

 • Heat – You’ll want the heat on a high-medium.
-This will ensure you get a nice golden crust without cooking the salmon right the way through.
+This will ensure you get a nice golden crust without cooking the salmon right through.

 How to Pan Fry Salmon - 6 step by step photos